Michelle Miller is a twenty-something blogger, cook, freelance writer and editor living in Seattle, Washington.

-- Rinse the washcloth and gently swipe away any excess oil on your face.
+- Rinse the washcloth and gently wipe away any excess oil on your face.

 - Repeat once a day for at least two weeks.
 Consistency is key!
 You can use this method in the long term, and also reduce the frequency to once every other day according to your preference.

 Sometimes, we can fight skin blemishes, pimples, and zits internally by taking supplements to support our skin.† Each of the supplements below has been shown to improve the overall health and appearance of the skin, as well as support healing.‡ What's more, these supplements are readily available for very little cost over the counter.

 † Before beginning any vitamin or mineral regiment, be sure to consult with a doctor to make sure it will not have any adverse effects when combined with current medication or conditions.